LookBfrYouX/Wasteless/Epic Proposal.md

 ### Introduction

-Our goal is to provide a platform for people with special dietary.
+Our goal is to provide a platform for people with special dietary needs.
 We believe that this can be achieved by providing our customers with more detailed information about the food they are purchasing.